IMxSuhasTheBoy/ChaiAurJS-BE/07_projects/projectsset1.md

 const p = document.createElement("p");

-let prevGuess = []; // to store the userInputs for update & show in guessSlot, also to handle game rules using validations let numGuess = 1; // to track the attempts, for terminate on limit 10
+let prevGuess = []; // to store the userInputs for update & show in guessSlot so user knows what was guessed already, also to handle game rules using validations let numGuess = 1; // to track the attempts, for terminate on limit 10

 let playGame = true; // conventional game designed  to allow to play/not to play